GeoMigrata/dotMigrata/USAGE.md

 ## Custom Person Generation

-For more control over person attributes, you can configure individual generators with custom parameters:
+For more control over person attributes, configure individual generators with custom parameters:

 ```csharp
 using dotMigrata.Core.Entities;